bugrarslan/flidio/README.md

 AI-Powered Travel Planning Mobile App built with React Native, Expo, and TypeScript.
 It transforms travel preferences and details into personalized day-by-day itineraries using Google's Gemini AI API.

-Flidio is a comprehensive travel companion that features a freemium monetization model via RevenueCat, with an option for users to input their own Gemini API key for unrestricted use.
+Flidio is a comprehensive travel companion that features a freemium monetization model via RevenueCat.
 All generated itineraries are stored locally using SQLite, ensuring an offline-first experience with complete privacy.

 ------------------------------------------------------------------------